 Filed: January 15, 2009

 Methods, systems, and apparatus, including computer program products, for identifying navigational resources for queries.
-In an aspect, a candidate query in a query sequence is selected, and a revised query subsequent to the candidate query in the query sequence is selected.
+In an aspect, a candidate query in a query sequence is selected, and a revised query after the candidate query in the query sequence is selected.

 If a quality score for the revised query is greater than a quality score threshold and a navigation score for the revised query is greater than a navigation score threshold, then a navigational resource for the revised query is identified and associated with the candidate query.
 The association specifies the navigational resource as being relevant to the candidate query in a search operation.

-The patent provides some additional details on how navigational queries and navigational resources might be identified.
+The navigational queries patent provides some additional details on how navigational queries and navigational resources might be identified.
 Some posts I’ve written in the past on navigational queries include:

 - Google’s Quality Score Patent: The Birth of Panda?